There are common areas of the body that weaken after knee surgery.

 Leg extensions

-Leg extensions are usually done with a machine that allows you to sit and raise a padded bar with your legs to work your quadriceps.
+Leg extensions can be done in the gym are usually done with a machine that allows you to sit and raise a padded bar with your legs to work your quadriceps.

 As the largest muscle group at the front of your thighs, quadriceps help keep you upright and balanced.
 They’re your thighs’ main antigravity muscle, and they get weaker after knee surgery.
 So, it’s important to strengthen your quadriceps as soon as possible.